-For one-sum cash Payment: Regular mail to my address on file.
-(Free) Estimated delivery is up to five be days after the withdrawal is completed. usiness Express delivery to my address on file. (\$30.00 fee.)
-Estimated delivery is to business days after the withdrawal is completed. wo to three Electronic deposit (ACH) to the bank account on file.
-(Free) Estimated delive to three business days after the withdrawal is completed. ery is two Important: If you have more than one bank account on file with us, ple provide the account nickname and the last four digits of the account numb would like to use.
-For your protection, your ACH banking information must previously submitted to us and verified; otherwise, we will send the check(s address on file. er that you have been Bank account nickname Last four digits of the bank account number For a direct rollover: Regular mail to my address on file.
-(Free) Estimated delivery is up to five be days after the withdrawal is completed. usiness Express delivery to my address on file. (\$30.00 fee.)
-Estimated delivery is to business days after the withdrawal is completed. wo to three For installment Payments: Regular mail to my address on file.
-(Free) Estimated delivery is up to five be days after the withdrawal is completed. usiness Electronic deposit (ACH) to the bank account on file.
-(Free) Estimated delive to three business days after the withdrawal is completed. very is two Important: If you have more than one bank account on file with us, ple provide the account nickname and the last four digits of the account numb would like to use.
-For your protection, your ACH banking information must previously submitted to us and verified; otherwise, we will send the check(s address on file. er that you have been Bank account nickname Last four digits of the bank account number
+For one-sum cash payment: Regular mail to my address on file.
+(Free) Estimated delivery is up to five business days after the withdrawal is completed.
+Express delivery to my address on file. (\$30.00 fee.)
+Estimated delivery is two to three business days after the withdrawal is completed.
+Electronic deposit (ACH) to the bank account on file.
+(Free) Estimated delivery is two to three business days after the withdrawal is completed.
+Important: If you do not have a bank account set up , you can set it up by going to your account online or by calling us at the number listed on this form.
+If you have more than one bank account on file with us , please provide the account nickname and the last four digits of the account number that you would like to use.
+For your protection, your ACH banking information must have been previously submitted to us and verified; otherwise, we will send the check(s) to your address on file.
+Bank account nickname Last four digits of the bank account number For a direct rollover: Regular mail to my address on file.
+(Free) Estimated delivery is up to five business days after the withdrawal is completed.
+Express delivery to my address on file. (\$30.00 fee.)
+Estimated delivery is two to three business days after the withdrawal is completed.
+For installment payments: Regular mail to my address on file.
+(Free) Estimated delivery is up to five business days after the withdrawal is completed.
+Electronic deposit (ACH) to the bank account on file.
+(Free) Estimated delivery is two to three business days after the withdrawal is completed.
+Important: If you do not have a bank account set up , you can set it up by going to your account online or by calling us at the number listed on this form.
+If you have more than one bank account on file with us , please provide the account nickname and the last four digits of the account number that you would like to use.
+For your protection, your ACH banking information must have been previously submitted to us and verified; otherwise, we will send the check(s) to your address on file.
+Bank account nickname Last four digits of the bank account number